drivecore/mycoder-docs/docs/examples/code-review.md

 ### Example: Reviewing Package Manager Configuration

 ```
-I think that the github action workflows and maybe the docker build are still making assumptions about using npm rather than pnpm.
-Can you look at ../Business/drivecore/mycoder-websites as an example of docker files that use pnpm and also github action workflows that use pnpm and adapt the current project to use that style.
-Please create a github issue and then once the task is complete please submit a PR.
+I think that the github action workflows and maybe the
+docker build are still making assumptions about using
+npm rather than pnpm.
+Can you look at
+../Business/drivecore/mycoder-websites as an example
+of docker files that use pnpm and also github action
+workflows that use pnpm and adapt the current project
+yo use that style.
+Please create a github issue and
+then once the task is complete please submit a PR.
 ```

 **Why this works well:**